ovirahman/bangladesh/README.md

 ## Getting Started

-This packages comes with sf objects for administrative levels 0-4 (Country, Division, District, Upazilla, Union).
+This packages comes with sf objects for administrative levels 0-4 (Country, Division, District, Upazila, Union).
 The easiest way to get the shapefile for a level is to is to use `get_map()` function.

 ``` r